Using Amazon ECR with the AWS CLI

 Step 1: Create a Docker image

-In this section, you create a Docker image of a simple web application, and test it on your local system or EC2 instance, and then push the image to a container registry (such as Amazon ECR or Docker Hub) so you can use it in an ECS task definition.
+In this step, you create a Docker image of a simple web application, and test it on your local system or Amazon EC2 instance.

 To create a Docker image of a simple web application